atan4583/atan4583.github.io/_posts/2018-07-26-Project 1-ImageClassifier.md

 The dataset is split into three parts, training, validation, and testing.
 During training, we applied transformations such as random scaling, cropping, and flipping, to help the network generalize better and lead to better performance.
 The validation and testing sets were used to measure the model's performance on data not seen by the model during training.

-The input data was resized to 224x224 pixels to enable us to use a Pytorch pre-trained model to train the flower image classifier.
+The input data was resized to 224x224 pixels in order to use a Pytorch pre-trained model to train the flower image classifier.

 ## Process
-We used one of the pretrained models from `torchvision.models` to get the image features.
+Use one of the pretrained models from `torchvision.models` to get the image features.
 Built and trained a new feed-forward classifier using those features, as summarized by the following steps:

 - Load and preprocess the image dataset
 - Load a [pre-trained network](http://pytorch.org/docs/master/torchvision/models.html)